 As a general rule, labelling requirements of component EU fertilising products should be expressed for the final fertilising product blend.

-If minimum content or concentrations are required for this specific component EU fertilising products, they don’t apply to the blend.
+In the case of a PFC 7 as a blend of several EU compliant fertilising products, if minimum content or concentrations are required for a specific component EU fertilising products, they don’t apply to the blend.

 → Example: The nutrient content of a fertilising product blend containing 10 % of an EU solid organic fertiliser with 4 % of total nitrogen (N) and 12% of total potassium oxide (K2O) as declared nutrients, will be expressed for the final product blend as such: